-- Files On the SMW, under the /var/opt/cray/log/controller directory is a directory for each cabinet in the XC system.
-Under each cabinet directory is a directory for the CC and each BC in that cabinet, which is where these files are found: - messages-YYYYMMDD commands Logs from commands executed on the SMW are in two locations. executed on SMW Location SMW Path Output from running xtdiscover: /var/opt/cray/log/xtdiscover Output from running other commands: /var/opt/cray/log/commands systemd With SLES12, use the journalctl command on the SMW to display the systemd log which contain all kernel messages and other available information from systemd smw# jour rnalctl -a
+On the SMW, under the /var/opt/cray/log/controller directory is a directory for each cabinet in the XC system.
+Under each cabinet directory is a directory for the CC and each BC in that cabinet, which is where these files are found:

+- messages-YYYYMMDD - bios-n[0,1,2,3]-YYYYMMDD

+commands executed on SMW Logs from commands executed on the SMW are in two locations.

+Location SMW

+Path Output from running xtdiscover: /var/opt/cray/log/xtdiscover systemd With SLES12, use the journalctl command on the SMW to display the systemd log files, which contain all kernel messages and other available information from systemd...